Improving Facade Parsing with Vision Transformers and Line Integration: Conclusion

 \section{Conclusion}

 In this paper, we released a new dataset named CFP that serves as the benchmark for facade parsing.
 The creation of this dataset involved meticulous data collection and annotation, ensuring its high quality and relevance to real-world scenarios.
-While previous works have primarily focused on offering datasets comprising simplistic single-family building facade images, our dataset takes a more comprehensive approach.
-Recognizing the intricate demands of real-world applications, our collection spans a diverse range of building facade images.
-These encompass a spectrum of scenarios, ranging from straightforward residential contexts to the intricacies of densely populated urban areas.
+Previous works have primarily focused on offering datasets comprising simplistic single-family building facade images, while our dataset takes a more comprehensive data source.
+Recognizing the intricate demands of real-world applications, our collection spans a diverse range of building facade images, ranging from straightforward residential contexts to the intricacies of densely populated urban areas.
 Furthermore, our dataset encompasses images of buildings captured from various angles, providing a richer and more comprehensive representation of architectural diversity in urban environments.
 We aim to foster collaboration and facilitate fair comparisons between different methods by offering a common dataset for evaluation.
 This standardized benchmark will accelerate progress and promote transparency and reproducibility in facade parsing research.
 We believe that CFP will significantly contribute to advancing state-of-the-art facade parsing, providing researchers and practitioners with a valuable resource for evaluating and comparing their algorithms.